AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

 <img src="https://github.com/AguaClara/CEE4540_Master/raw/master/AguaClara%20Water%20Treatment%20Plant%20Design/Rapid%20Mix/Images/Diffusion%20length%20scale.png" width="400">

-Figure x.
-The time required for shear to transport all of the fluid past the clay so that diffusion can transport the coagulant nanoparticles to the clay surface is significant.
+**Figure x:** The time required for shear to transport all of the fluid past the clay so that diffusion can transport the coagulant nanoparticles to the clay surface is significant.

 $$D_{Diffusion} = \frac{k_B T}{3 \pi \, \mu \, d_P}$$